-NEVERTHELESS he was not to puffed up with his good Fortune, but that he consider'd, that as long as King Alvante was alive, he should not be absolute in Persia.
-He made the more haste to pursue him, because he heard that the two Brothers being reconcil'd, to repel their common Enemy, Moratcham, who was raising Troops in Associationards Babylon, was preparing to go and join his Brother Alvante, who was already at the Head of a great Army in Armenia; Ismael prevented them from joining, and having surpriz'd Alvante, deseated him in a Battle, in which the Prince himself was kill'd, fighting at the Head of his Troops.
-Moratcham, who was just coming to join his Brother, hearing of his Defeat and Death, carried his Army towards Tauris, in order to take Possession of it; but Ismael being inform'd of his Design, met him half Way, totally routed him, and put him to Flight.
-This was in the Year 1499. which is reckon'd the First of Ismael's
+NEVERTHELESS he was not so puffed up. with his good Fortune, but that he confider'd, that as long as King Alvante was alive, he should not be absolute in Persia.
+He made the more hafte to pursue him, because he heard that the two Brothers being reconcil'd, to repel their common Enemy, Moratcham, who was raising Troops in Assyria towards Babylon, was preparing to go and join his Brother Alvante, who was already at the Head of a great Army in Armenia; Ismael prevented them from joining, and having furpriz'd Alvante, defeated him in a Battle, in which the Prince himself was kill'd, fighting at the Head of his Troops.
+Moratcham, who was just coming to join his Bro, her, hearing of his Defeat and Death, carried his Army towards Tauris, in order to tike Posfession of it; but Ismael being inform'd of his Design, met him half Way, totally routed him, and put him to Flight.
+This was in the Year 1499. which is reckon'd the First of Ismael's Reign.
+MoMORATCHAM retiring for Protection to Aladul, King of Cappadocia, Ismael entered that King's Dominions the next Year, viz.
+1500. with an Army of 70000 Men, but had no great Success, his Forces suffering there very much from the Severity of the Season, and the Scarcity of Provisions.
+He returned thither the Year following with an Army of 40000 Men, and defeated Aladul and Moratcham near Babylon.
+Moratcham sled to the Sultan of Egypt, and returned to Persia no more.
+Aladul, retired to Capadocia; and Ismael improving his Victory, reduced Babylon, Mesopotamia, and all the neighbouring Provinces to his Obedience.